 Avoid Drying Clothes Indoors

 Considering the causes of condensation, the first place to mention is drying clothes inside the house.
 Of course, weather and habitation allowing moist laundry in an unventilated room is a recipe for water droplets on your windows (and a musty smell resulting from that).

 To avoid window condensation if possible, avoid drying clothes inside.
 Although it might be tough, especially in the winter when drying clothing outside is not an option, drying clothes indoors can cause condensation and moisture difficulties, especially if you do not adequately ventilate your home while drying.
 To avoid such problems, add an extra spin cycle to your laundry to help drain excess water and dry your garments faster.

 Fix Leaks and Seepage

 Many homes have water leaking, or seeping, into the basement – especially in the winter months.
+All this is the cause of moisture in the air.
 We recommend having an expert come out and assess your home and fix these issues as soon as possible to prevent a growing biological issue in your home.

 Lack of ventilation and moisture from a toilet that is not vented properly can also cause excess moisture, resulting in mould and bacteria growth.